SaraRands/sararands-site/contact.md

 # Contact

 Reaching out for therapy can feel like a big step.
-You don’t need to have the right words or the perfect explanation — just a sense that something in you is ready for support.
+You don’t need to have the right words or the perfect explanation, just a sense that something in you is ready for support.
 If you feel drawn to my work or think we might be a good fit, I’d love to hear from you.

 ## Email